 After that, I spent about ten months attempting to establish my own consulting firm.
 Though open to work in all of my areas of expertise, I was focusing on "last mile" technologies.
 I researched and began following the Wi-Fi industry in addition to the fiber-based last mile markets (especially FTTH) I had previously followed.
 I had no trouble finding interested parties -- former colleagues, prior business contacts/customers who had found my analysis invaluable in the past, etc. -- and bid as a subcontractor with my former employer KMI on one or two occasions, but budgets remained constrained by the depth of the recession, and interest was too slow in turning to income, so that led me to my next position.

-My Telecom Blog:
+My Telecom and Tech Blog:

 In August 2012, I started a telecom industry blog to give me a place to share articles and opinions on the many segments of the telecom industry in which I've gained expertise and keep abreast of new developments.